 Sponsored ad.
 72% of retail investor accounts lose money when trading CFDs with this provider.

-Alphabet shares are a good option to consider, whether it is for a long term investment or as an asset for day trading activity.
-It is currently trading near historical highs and the fundamentals indicate that the most recent correction caused by the Covid-19 pandemic has opened a window of opportunity for investors.
-Nevertheless, it’s crucial that you have more information about the company and its share performance to make the best investment decision.
+Alphabet shares are a popular option to consider, whether it is for a long-term investment or as an asset for day trading activity.
+It is currently trading near historical highs and the fundamentals indicate that the most recent correction caused by the Covid-19 pandemic meant that Alphabet’s P/E ratio took a hit.
+Nevertheless, it’s crucial that you have more information about the company and its share performance to make an educated investment decision.

 Alphabet is a huge, diversified, and strong company that became the parent company of Google and several other companies in 2015.
 Alphabet reserved Google Inc.’s share price history and the share still trades under the ticker symbol GOOG and GOOGL.
 The reason why Google has created two classes of shares; Class A Shares (SYMBOL: GOOGL) and Class C Shares (SYMBOL: GOOG), is because the company’s founders, Larry Page and Sergey Brin, clearly had an intention to retain primary control of the company.

 Google’s IPO took place on August 19, 2004, at a price of $85 per share.
 Since then, the share has been on a long uptrend, and on September 02, 2020, it reached an all-time high of $1717.39.
-More importantly, Google parent company has joined the trillion-dollar companies club in January and is the fourth American company to hit a market cap of $1 trillion.
+More importantly, Google’s parent company has joined the trillion-dollar companies club in January and is the fourth American company to hit a market cap of $1 trillion.

 As of 2020, Alphabet has never paid a dividend to its shareholders.
 Google is a growth company and its management had declared several times that earnings should be retained and used to grow the business further.